Colorado Springs, Colorado, USA travel guide

 Getting Around Colorado Springs, Colorado, USA

-Renting a car is essential for a family adventure in Colorado Springs, as attractions are spread out and public transport is limited.
+Renting a car is essential for a family adventure in Colorado Springs; attractions are spread out and public transport is limited.

 What to Pack

-• Comfortable walking shoes or hiking boots for exploring parks and trails.
+• Comfortable walking shoes or hiking boots for exploring Garden of the Gods, the Zoo, and any other trails.

-• Reusable water bottles to stay hydrated, especially when hiking or at higher elevations.
+• Reusable water bottles to stay hydrated, especially with the dry air and higher elevation.

-• Small backpack for snacks, water, and extra layers during day trips.
+• Small backpack for day trips to carry snacks, water, and extra layers.

 • Camera with extra battery and memory card to capture the stunning landscapes.